 Does hi-fi gear really need to be serviced?

-Yes, all electronic and electromechanical equipment needs maintenance.
+Yes, all electronic equipment needs periodic maintenance.

 Design Life

-The manufacturer-specified maintenance information is usually found in the service documentation and takes the form of cleaning, electronic and mechanical adjustment and parts replacement necessary to keep equipment running reliably.
-This maintenance is what was thought would be needed over the projected design life of the equipment.
-When this equipment was designed and built though, nobody imagined that it would still be working, let alone cherished and sought after, 30, 40, or even 50 years later.
+This maintenance is what was thought would be needed over the projected design life of the equipment though.
+When this equipment was designed and built, nobody imagined that it would still be working, let alone cherished and sought after, 30, 40, or even 50 years later.
+Incredible when you think about it and this certainly doesn’t apply to anything you buy new now.

-Often there’s very little maintenance information, a reflection of the consumer nature of this equipment and its projected lifespan.
-The extended life that much of this equipment sees is well past the intended design life in most cases though and much of the maintenance it needs now is simply not covered by service data.
-Keeping these pieces running requires experience and an understanding of how equipment ages.
-Many of these techniques have been pioneered and developed by Liquid Audio and others over the years.
+There’s often very little maintenance information accompanying consumer-level gear like this anyway, a reflection of the nature of the equipment and its predicted lifespan.
+The extended life much of this equipment enjoys is usually well beyond its intended design life and the ongoing maintenance needs are simply not covered by any service data.

 Magic Smoke